 The ability to learn is not fixed.
 Patient / Public involvement and engagement are about finding frameworks of useful dialogue between people who speak, think, learn, and live differently.

-I have over seven years of experience in patient / public involvement and engagement (PPIE) focused in research, including neurosciences (clinical, pre-clinical, cognitive and computational), cancer research, and medical devices.
+I have over eight years of experience in patient / public involvement and engagement (PPIE) focused in research, including neurosciences (clinical, pre-clinical, cognitive and computational), cancer research, and medical devices.
 My PPIE training and approach has been influenced by my research backgrounds (translational/biomedical neuroscience), my arts background, family members significantly affected by various health problems, and people I’ve met living with fatal and nonfatal conditions.
-I utilise my cross-disciplinary perspective in PPIE to develop, optimise, and quantify programmes tailored for strategic impact.
+I’ve previously utilised my cross-disciplinary perspective in PPIE to develop, optimise, and quantify programmes tailored for strategic impact.
+I’m now working toward streamlining the various approaches to PPIE for involving patients in the design and development of medical research throughout the research cycle.

 PPIE Training and Discussion